POLICY · WHAT WE COLLECT AND WHY

 What we never do

-No cookies set by us.
-No ad networks.
-No selling, renting, or trading personal data.
+No cookies set by us, advertising or otherwise.
+No third-party display-ad networks.
+No selling, renting, or trading personal information.
 No data brokers.
 No tracking you across other sites.
 This site is for adults (21+) and is not directed at children; we do not knowingly collect data from anyone under 21.

 Your choices and contact